Elanlum/voice-assistant/README.md

 * Windows and macOS support for selecting voice for tts (!
 Done 09.23.21)
 * Added voice-controlled file opening (!
 Done 09.24.21)
 * Add support of phrases based on selected language and resource bundles (!
 Done 10.07.21)
+* Add console input for login, password, token input for services and store them in cache (!
+Done 10.16.21)
 * Improve cache storage for tokens (Yandex, OpenWeather)
 * Show current time based on current location
-* Add console input for login, password, token input for services and store them in cache
-* Create a way of stopping music without terminating app
+* Create a way of stopping music without terminating app (Keyboard listener or input of any key)
 * Better location definition, not based on ip request
 * Packaging of the application to something (probably app)
 * Dockerfile for deploy of project to some cloud